 Grossing up the income by 25 percent hikes the monthly income figure to $2,500.
 In turn, that lowers your DTI ratio to 36 percent -- which is a big deal in this example, because buyers whose DTI ratio exceeds 41 percent have to meet a higher benchmark for residual income.

 Disability income is a form of non-taxable income and is eligible to be grossed up for your VA loan.

 Residual income is another key guideline for VA lending.
 VA borrowers must have a minimum amount of discretionary income remaining each month after paying major expenses.
 That minimum cushion varies by family size and where you’re buying.

 Just like with our example, it’s possible to obtain a VA loan if the only income you receive is non-taxable.
-Depending on the nature of your non-taxable income and other factors, lenders may want to see a letter from the IRS indicating you didn’t file tax returns.
+Depending on the nature of your tax-exempt income and other factors, lenders may want to see a letter from the IRS indicating you didn’t file tax returns.